 Today, the APAC team looks at the big picture alongside the usual baseline metrics — pageviews, visitors, sessions per user, and duration on site — both of which define how well they do as a digital publisher.

-Wong states that as a B2B platform, their ultimate goal is to have marketers and agency professionals walk away armed with insights that will make their jobs easier or inspire innovative campaigns.
+Wong states that as a B2B platform, their ultimate goal is to have marketers and agency professionals walk away armed with insights that will either make their jobs easier or inspire innovative campaigns.

 “If our readers gain confidence in their digital savviness and in Google as their partner to success, then that’s even better.”

 Google’s biggest advantage is its data bank.
 The constant influx of new data means that the insights provided for agencies, marketers and advertisers are fresh and entirely original.
-For example, Think With Google provides case studies (like this piece on data & storytelling) on how Google utilises its own tools to cater their ads to the right audience.
+For example, Think With Google provides case studies (like this piece on data and storytelling) on how Google utilises its own tools to cater their ads to the right audience.

 Delivering these insights requires creativity and a lot of thought into what the audience needs.
 To avoid overloading the site with data, it is necessary to provide the information a marketer needs only when they need it.
 While data is important, the human stories that form the crux of the narrative are what makes content interesting for readers.
 “People tend to think that by stuffing many numbers into a piece, we’re providing great information — but the secret sauce lies in connecting the dots to find out what these figures are telling us about people’s behaviours and what makes them tick,” she says.